probablyangg/ohey/README.md

 <br/>

-A Chrome extension that allows users to chat with others viewing the same webpage in real-time.
+A Chrome extension that allows users to chat with others viewing the same webpage in real-time

+> Extension is under review for Chrome Web Store.

 ## screenshots
 ![](./images/screenshot-1.png)